 - Cash/travellers cheques and credit cards

-- Small denomination dollar bills for miscellaneous tipping (Please ensure that all US Dollar notes are the 1996 series or after with “large heads/presidential portraits”.)
+- Small denomination dollar bills for miscellaneous tipping (Please ensure that all US Dollar notes are dated 2007 or later.)

 - Insurance documentation